 In this article, we will provide a brief outline of our services for the e-commerce industry in Germany, but we would urge those seeking personalised assistance to contact our law firm directly.
 Our lawyers can provide full-service assistance and legal guidance for all of your interactions with German law as a business client.
 Contact us today by using our contact form or by email/phone.
 Our e-commerce lawyers in Germany look forward to working with you.

 e-Commerce: The Way Forward

 Today the majority of global trade and commerce is taking place online.
 Amazon, eBay, and other online stores now dominate the landscape, and the increase in popularity of social media has shown the power of online advertising.
-Having an online presence is now a vital step towards business success.
-In Germany, huge numbers of people are now purchasing goods and services online.
+Having an online presence is now a vital step toward business success.
+In Germany, vast numbers of people directly purchase goods and services online.
 Online stores generally provide greater flexibility and more personalised products.
-Many customers now seek these personalised products and prefer to purchase them over generic goods in more traditional stores.
-For any company looking to break into the lucrative German market, online is the way forward.
-However, new opportunities also present new legal risks and challenges.
+Many customers now seek these personalised products and prefer to buy them over generic goods in more traditional stores.
+Online is the way forward for any company looking to break into the lucrative German market.
+However, new opportunities also present unique legal risks and challenges.

-German law is known for being complex, and in the world of e-commerce, there are many factors businesses have to take into account.
+German law is known for being complex, and in e-Commerce, there are many factors businesses have to take into account.
 Legal statutes and considerations which operate in this legal area include:

 - The Telemedia Act: This law outlines the requirements that your company must display on its website.
-Such requirements include company name, address, email address, VAT identification number etc.
+Such conditions include company name, address, email address, VAT identification number etc.

 - German Civil Code: The German Civil Code (BGB) outlines the regulations relating to general terms and conditions for companies.